Longreader/Longreader/README.md

-- 👋 Hi, I’m @Longreader
+- Hi, I’m Alex
-- 👀 I’m interested in developing
+- I’m interested in web developing
-- 🌱 I’m currently learning Python & C & C++ & Data Analysis
+- I’m currently learning Python & C & C++ & Go  langs
-- 📫 How to reach me rokirokz@mail.ru
+- How to reach me rokirokz@mail.ru || rokirokz101101ross@gmail.com

 <!---
 Longreader/Longreader is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.